Home > Design > Barrel

 • Velocities are approximate and vary by ammo, barrel, and environment.

-• NFA laws require registration of barrels <16″ unless configured as a pistol or permanently pinned to reach 16″.
+• NFA laws require registration of barrels <16″ unless configured as a pistol or have a permanently pinned muzzle device to reach 16″.

 • 14.5″ barrels with pinned muzzle devices are common for achieving the 16″ legal minimum without the bulk of a 16″ barrel.